natewinn/natewinn.github.io/_posts/2014-05-03-a-common-goal.md

 comments: true
 ---

 Having someone with which to strive toward a common goal will exponentially increase your chances of success.
-This is exactly why the [cohort model](http://john.do/dream-big-dreams/) at The Iron Yard is so awesome.
 When sailing out into unchartered territory and attempting to achieve something big, it is *vital* to have someone you can be accountable to—someone who is able to celebrate each success, yet encourage with every setback.

 ## An Equal Challenge
 When my wife and I finally decided I would attend The Iron Yard, she also wanted to challenge herself.
 She knew I was facing the most difficult challenges of my life so; she also wanted conquer something equally as challenging—run a marathon.
 As we have both had our ups and downs in striving to reach our goals, we are able to *keep each other motivated* to stay on track to reach our respective goals.